-What Are the New Approach Directives?
+What are the New Approach Directives?

-To describe how the requirements of the directives can be realized technically, standards are being developed on European level.
+To describe how the requirements of the directives can be realized technically, standards are being developed on a European level.
 When a manufacturer applies the (harmonized) standards, which moreover is not mandatory, this results among other things in the following advantages:

 - s/he makes use of the latest technology in the field of safety;

 - s/he realizes a ‘presumption of conformity’ with the fundamental requirements of the directives

 - s/he builds up a maximum legal burden of proof;

 The responsibility for the compliance of the directives is situated by the person who brings the products within the limits of the EEA on the market.